att/MkTechDocs/docsbuild/title-pages.md

 ## Templates

-If your title page requires dynamic content (e.g. non-static date, version number) you can create a Python template to output information as in the above two exmaples.
+If your title page requires dynamic content (e.g. non-static date, version number) you can create a Python template to output information as in the above two examples.
 Follow along with the example in [Python templates](templates.html#python-templates) section.